Chief Digital Business Officer, Chubb

 It is not the origins of a company that needs to define its future.

 Gabriel Lazaro Head of Digital, Chubb Overseas General Insurance

 But that does not mean that any fintech offering financial services is ready to add on insurance.
 What’s the right time?
-While he admits there is no formula, Valiente points to several milestones that should be met before considering embedded insurance
+While he admits there is no formula, Valiente points to several milestones that should be met before considering embedded insurance:

-What percent of your revenues are currently generated by embedded insurance - what percent of your revenues do you aim to generate from embedded insurance in the next 3 years?
-(Percent of financial organisations that generate at least 10% of their revenue from insurance)
+What percent of your revenues are currently generated by embedded insurance — what percent of your revenues do you aim to generate from embedded insurance in the next 3 years?
+(Percent of financial organizations that generate at least 10% of their revenue from insurance)

-There is a fundamental difference in what digitisation of financial services, including insurance, means in different regions.
-Before digitisation, much of Latin America and Southeast Asia were cash-driven societies.
+There is a fundamental difference in what digitization of financial services, including insurance, means in different regions.
+Before digitization, much of Latin America and Southeast Asia were cash-driven societies.
 Being underbanked translated into being underinsured.
 In Latin America, for example, the insurance penetration index (the ratio of underwritten premiums to GDP) of around 2% is less than half of that in developed countries.
 In some Southeast Asian countries, such as the Philippines, the index also hovers around 2%.

 Isabella Carvalho, Head of Digital, APAC at Chubb

 For example, GCash, a leading super app in the Philippines recognized that many customers would benefit from a backstop in the event they were temporarily unable to pay their bills.